Yordan Alvarez Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.85).
+- The Padres have a 3.83 team ERA that ranks fourth among all league pitching staffs.

-- Padres pitchers combine to give up 155 home runs (1.1 per game), the seventh-fewest in the league.
+- The Padres allow the sixth-fewest home runs in baseball (155 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.